ideasrule/sparta/docs/photometry.rst

 Example
 --------

-In this example we will reduce a single JWST/MIRI imaging (F1500W) from a public program.
+In this example we will reduce the data of a single eclipse obtained with JWST/MIRI imaging (F1500W) from a public program.

+After ``git clone`` the repository,

 Go to ``/example/gj3929b``.
 The ``uncal`` folder contains a shell script to download the necessary data files.